kleber-code/ushka/README.md

 * **🎨 Visual DX:** My terminal logs are colorful (Neon/Dark theme), organized, and informative.
 * **📂 File-Based Routing:** Stop manually importing controllers.
 Create a file in the `routes/` folder and the magic happens.
+* **✍️ Decorator Routing:** For those who prefer explicitness, declare routes with decorators, just like in Flask or FastAPI.
 * **🧠 Zero Config:** The first time you run me, I generate `ushka.toml` for you.
 No boilerplate.
 * **🛡️ Panic Mode:** My interactive error page lets you copy the traceback with one click and inspect local variables.